mcallsen/workchain-composer/README.md

 This is a tool for programmatically writing Aiida WorkChains by composing them from template components stored in a database with the main goal of simplyfing the development of new and complex WorkChains.
 The idea behind it is to represent the WorkChain as a node graph of components that can then be implemented as a python script.
-This might ultimately allwo people with only basic python or programming knowledge to develop WorkChains with a CLI or GUI.
+This might ultimately allow people with only basic python or programming knowledge to develop WorkChains with a CLI or GUI.

 ## Components